Chart Color Schemes

 Reservoir - North East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Reservoir-North East has high cultural diversity, with 40.1% of its population born overseas and 43.6% speaking a language other than English at home.
-Christianity is the predominant religion in Reservoir-North East, accounting for 46.1%.
-Hinduism is overrepresented compared to Greater Melbourne, comprising 5.4% versus 3.8%.
+Christianity is the predominant religion in Reservoir-North East, comprising 46.1%.
+Hinduism is overrepresented compared to Greater Melbourne, making up 5.4% versus 3.8%.

 Frequently Asked Questions - Diversity